23 Most Popular Venezuelan Foods

 Most Popular Dish in Vargas

-In this state, the most representative and sustainable activity is fishing, which greatly influences gastronomy, yet, being another state of Venezuela, it does not leave its ancient traditions behind.
+In this state, the most representative and sustainable activity is fishing, which greatly influences gastronomy.
+Vargas is yet another Venezuelan state that proudly preserves its culinary traditions.

 Arepas are a traditional dish throughout Venezuela.
-However, in the state of Vargas there is this sweet variation.
+However, in the state of Vargas there is a sweet variation, unique to the region.

-Among the ingredients are cheese, meat, fish, chicken or anything that comes to mind.
+Among the ingredients are cheese, meat, fish, chicken or anything that’s close at hand.

 Most Popular Dish in Yaracuy